anriam-codes/Kisegan/README.md

 Hellos from Kisegan

-Umm youo see..
+Umm you see...
-Work Under progress..
-Errors btw huh very annoyin bruh.
+uhh work Under progress haha

+retained spark layer and ingestion was there anyway

+quite revamps otw huh

-Brb tho
+but Brb n sys!